 Overview: NYU will hire a qualified building energy consultant to report on the energy efficiency measures for each new building, ensuring that the construction and usage plans will result in at least 10% less energy consumption than the standards set forth in either state or city energy codes.
 For further reference, please review Restrictive Declaration sec 4.3 (d)(i)(B), page 50.

-Current Status: A building energy consultant has been hired to be part of the design and construction of 181 Mercer Street.
+Current Status: A building energy consultant was hired to be part of the design and construction of the Paulson Center .

 Efficient Maintenance and Operations

-Overview: NYU will use alternative fuels and efficient vehicles for the maintenance and operation of 181 Mercer Street.
+Overview: NYU will use alternative fuels and efficient vehicles for the maintenance and operation of the Paulson Center.
 For further reference, please read Restrictive Declaration section 4.3 (d)(i)(D)(iii), page 52.

-Current Status: NYU will include efficient maintenance and operations as part of the design/construction due diligence process for each building.
+Current Status: NYU includes efficient maintenance and operations for the Paulson Center.

-Overview: NYU is scheduled to switch the fuel in the central heating plant to natural gasor No. 2 fuel oil, or to an alternative fuel that will result in the same or lower emissions, before the occupation of 181 Mercer Street.
+Overview: NYU is scheduled to switch the fuel in the central heating plant to natural gasor No. 2 fuel oil, or to an alternative fuel that will result in the same or lower emissions, before the occupation of the Paulson Center.
 For further reference, please review Restrictive Declaration section 4.2 (a), page 42.